 Don’t forget that other people can still hear you; it’s just you that won’t hear them.
 However, it solves the main task – to set you free of the interferences.
 Still, you should know that if there are too many people in one place, this method won’t help you.
 In this case, it is reasonable to turn to the programming of non-standard grid spacing.
 If your walkie-talkie allows, you can change the step and set the channel between two often used.
 It will reduce the chance of meeting somebody else.
 If your radio for snowboarding has a display and a keyboard, you could probably make the changes directly at your destination.
 If not, you should take care of it at home first.

 Robust and waterproof radio for snowboarding

 The next important features for your walkie-talkie are it’s robustness and waterproofness, of course.
 If your radio falls out of your pocket on the snow while you are snowboarding, it should have a reliable body to keep it working.
 You can determine that your two-way radio is suitable for such conditions if it has relevant certificates: a military standard MIL-STD810 and an IP level against water and dust.
-You should have an IP65 or higher to be sure that your walkie-talkie is suitable for skiing.
+You should have an IP65 or higher to be sure that your walkie-talkie is suitable for snowboarding.
 MIL-STD810 means that a device is able to withstand shaking and crushing.
 You can read more about protection standards here.